DarkN117/Vein_dVRK_SOFA_simulation-Lab_Training/README.md

 -SOFA version 23.06

--Blender, Gmsh and FreeCad to create volumetric and surface meshes and to further define them
+-Blender, Gmsh and FreeCad to create volumetric and surface meshes and to further refine them

 -ROS Noetic